swilder0123/aksworkshop/_entries/03-05_storage-storagespaces.md

 ### What Is Storage Spaces?

 Storage Spaces is the volume manager available in Windows Server since Windows Server 2012.
+It provides aggregation, volumes for performance and durability, and elastic (online) storage management.
+It provides a foundation for highly-available shared disk resources in a cluster (Clustered Spaces) which are used by Hyper-V, SQL Server and other cluster-aware applications.

+Storage Spaces is also the foundation for [Microsoft hyper-converged infrastructure (HCI)](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/use/manage-hyper-converged#what-is-hyper-converged-infrastructure).

+> #### NOTE:
-No version of Storage Spaces is available for Windows Server 2008.
+> No version of Storage Spaces is available for Windows Server 2008.

 ### Storage Spaces in Azure

 Storage Spaces is a good fit for cloud deployment in Azure.
-Note that the speed of the system interconnect is critical; use a VM deployment
+Note that the speed of the system interconnect is critical; use a VM deployment type that provides high-capacity throughput.

+> #### RESOURCES
-Storage Spaces Direct on Azure VMs: https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-direct-in-vm, or;
+>> Storage Spaces Direct on Azure VMs: https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-direct-in-vm, or
+>
-Storage configuration for SQL Server VMs: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration.
+>> Storage configuration for SQL Server VMs: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration.

-NOTE: SQL Server configuration from the Azure portal will automatically configure local Storage Spaces pools if your VM needs them!

 ### Storage Spaces Resiliency Models